nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-22-attacktive_directory.md

 ![screenshot3](../assets/images/attacktive_directory/screenshot3.png)

-An invalid TLD people commonly use for their active directory domain: **.local**.
+An invalid TLD people commonly use for their active directory domain: **.local**

 ---